London's young techs find anti-immigrant mood a drag

 Against that backdrop, few politicians from the major parties will say restrictions go too far.

-Shoreditch, the district which houses tech hub Silicon Roundabout, is “achingly cool, but it’s also achingly poor,” said local MP Meg Hillier, who hopes tech skills will boost her constituency.
+Shoreditch, the district which houses tech hub Silicon Roundabout, is “achingly cool, but it’s also achingly poor,” said local member of parliament Meg Hillier, who hopes tech skills will boost her constituency.

 “We’re a way off having enough (British) people with the right qualifications and experience,” she said.
 “In the meantime we should embrace the migrants who have so much to contribute.
 If we don’t, London will lose its edge and even the government might rue its uncompromising anti-immigration messages.”